Helping millions of people navigate the world of technology.

 enable imessage on mac

-Step 5: Wait for a few seconds and then click the checkbox again.
+Step 3: Wait a few seconds and check the box again.

 On iPhone and iPad